Anarkali Akarsha: Film career

 Her first public opportunity to act came when Somaratne Dissanayake and Renuka Balasuriya, who directed and produced the teledrama Iti Pahan in 1995, were in search of a little girl who was fluent in English.
 In the drama, she performed the role of "Daisy Susan" beside renowned actress Vasanthi Chathurani.

 After a nearly seven-year hiatus, she returned to acting in 2003 when, at 15, she was cast in a lead role in Pissu Trible.
 Subsequently, she performed in several successful movies, and received acclaim in teledrama performances with her roles as "Inoka" in Sihinayak Paata Paatin and 'Tanya' in Santhuwaranaya.

 She is the youngest actress to date in the history of Sri Lankan Cinema to win the most popular actress award.
 She has acted as the leading lady in more than 22 movies and 10 teledramas.
 She also works as a model, brand ambassador and a presenter.

-She has appeared in many music videos.
-Some of her famous music videos are "Meedum selen" by Bathiya and Santhush, "Jeththu none" by Dushanth Weeraman and "Siththamak wage" by Yashan.

-Anarkalli also won the glamorous Lux Derana Film Most Popular Actress Award for 2012.